 - Mobile payments were at 4%.

 Barriers to non-cash payments have many reasons.
-Like other payment applications that are more often used, not knowing how to use the application, distrust towards technology behind the application and not have the necessary technology to make payments (Example, smartphone where mobile payment are purely based on the mobile app).
+Like other payment applications that are more often used, not knowing how to use the application, distrust towards the technology behind the application, and not having the necessary technology to make payments (example, a smartphone where mobile payments are purely based on the mobile app)

 Money Transformation from Tangible Item to Electronic Bits & Bytes

-The transition from paper cash to digital going to take its own time as it is not only a behavioural change but also a change of perceived mindset.
-Single transactions need not be authorized online, debited from the customer’s account or printed for the customer.
+The transition from paper cash to digital is going to take its own time, as it is not only a behavioral change but also a change of perceived mindset.
+Single transactions need not be authorized online, debited from the customer’s account, or printed for the customer.
 This greatly reduces processing effort, meaning time is saved and less staff is required.

-All these solutions run flawlessly on Banking (nothing related to the bank) as a Service (BaaS) over Banking as a Platform (BaaP).
-Mobile is the most frequently used and widely acceptable technological device than any other.
-Financial services are a key need for most people due to almost zero or negligible rate of banking penetration and it makes sense to enable Mobile devices with a set of financial tools and features as mobile handset penetration is more than 10 to 15 times higher than banking.
-Finance sector can take advantages of Mobile devices to penetrate all classes of society so the birth of Mobile Money.
+All these solutions run flawlessly on Banking as a Service (BaaS) over Banking as a Platform (BaaP).
+Mobile is the most frequently used and widely accepted technological device of any type.
+Financial services are a key need for most people due to the almost zero or negligible rate of banking penetration, and it makes sense to enable mobile devices with a set of financial tools and features as mobile handset penetration is more than 10 to 15 times higher than banking.
+The finance sector can take advantage of mobile devices to penetrate all classes of society, resulting in the birth of mobile money.

 Few basic bullet points to understand digital money over mobile device are as below.